bebatut/galaxy-training-material-stats/results/transcriptomics.md

   - Pro:
     - It is great (*2019-05-16 00:00:00*)
     - Clear step-by-step instructions (*2019-07-24 00:00:00*)
+    - it was the best explanation of reading and understanding barcodes as well as preprocessing of scrna seq.   appreciate it for clear explanation (*2020-02-12 00:00:00*)
   - Con:
     - Suggestions of what to do next once the count matrix has been constructed.
 Can one just use standard methods such as DESeq2 for differential expression?
 Some examples of PCA? (*2019-07-24 00:00:00*)
+    - as I am new in this field I can't say anything:)) (*2020-02-12 00:00:00*)

 - **RNA Seq Counts to Viz in R**
   - Pro: